susan8098/susan8098/README.md

 ## Hi there 👋

-My name is Susan (she/her), I'm a front-end developer currently based in Toronto 🇨🇦.
+My name is Susan (she/her), I'm a front-end developer/code instructor currently based in Toronto 🇨🇦.
 I'm originally from Taiwan 🇹🇼.